 - abdominal pain

-Those symptoms may prompt your doctor to order an HCV test.
+Those symptoms may prompt a doctor to order an HCV test.

 Antibodies don’t always show up in the first months after exposure.